run-until-caught/Run-Until-Caught-Development/README.md

 - Defer Until Tomorrow
 - Piggyback Rides

-The 5th concept is all about the "caught" part of "run until caught" development.
+The last two concepts are all about the "caught" part of "run until caught" development.
-- Have a Plan for Being Caught
+- Costs of being "caught"
+- How to Respond to being 'caught'

 ## Believable Ignorances
 In large organizations processes proliferate.
 It can be hard to know what processes exist and what situations don't have a process.
 They can be documented in highly varied locations.
 Even if there is a central place for most or some processes to be documented, there might be 3, 4, or 10 processes documented in that central repository out of 100s of policies that apply to your situation.
 It can be difficult to know you've understood all the processes that might apply without closely reading hundreds of them.
 These common situations lead to believable process ignorances.